InsightSoftwareConsortium/ITK-Wasm/doc/content/api/node_io.md

 Read a mesh from a file on the local filesystem.

-## writeMeshLocalFile({ useCompression?: boolean, binaryFileType?: boolean }, [Mesh](./Mesh.html), filePath: string): null
+## writeMeshLocalFile([Mesh](./Mesh.html), filePath: string, { useCompression?: boolean, binaryFileType?: boolean }): null

 Write a mesh to a file on the local filesystem with Node.js.

-*useCompression*: compress the pixel data when possible *binaryFileType*: write in an binary as opposed to a ascii format, if possible *mesh*:           [Mesh](./Mesh.html) instance to write *filePath*:       path to the file on the local filesystem
+*mesh*:           [Mesh](./Mesh.html) instance to write *filePath*:       path to the file on the local filesystem *useCompression*: compress the pixel data when possible *binaryFileType*: write in an binary as opposed to a ascii format, if possible